-Hey y’all!
-I have had lots of veggie transplants sitting around for a week or so…I am admittedly a bit of a procrastinator.
+I have had lots of vegetable transplants sitting around for a week or so…I am admittedly a bit of a procrastinator.
 They were starting to look a little rough so I figured it was time to get them planted.
-Most of my plants were going in my raised bed, but these specific plants were going in my Container Garden.
+Most of my plants were going into my raised bed, but these specific plants were going into a new container garden.

 One of the main reasons that we homestead is because we want to limit our dependency on stores.
 We also like to save as much money as possible.
-In order to achieve independence and save money, I needed to find items that I already had at home to use as planting containers.
+In order to achieve independence and save money on this container garden, I decided to find items that I already had at home to use as planting containers.

 I had an ah-ha moment when I went to throw out a milk jug and a quick oat carton one morning.
 Why not use these as planters instead of throwing them in the dump?
 Later that afternoon I found an old water trough with holes in the bottom (perfect for draining) and a bunch of bricks and cement blocks.
 Jackpot!

 Here are all the materials that you need: